-3) Beyond a certain frequency, the effects of parasitic elements start to surface.
-This frequency is border between "high the frequency" and "low frequency".
-Highfrequency effects include permeability reduction of choke core, parasitic capacitance effect of the inductor and the parasitic inductance effect of filter capacitors.
+3) Beyond a certain frequency, the effect of parasitic elements starts to surface.
+This frequency is the border between "high frequency" and "low frequency".
+High-frequency effects include permeability reduction of choke core, parasitic capacitance effect of the inductor and the parasitic inductance effect of the capacitors.

-Low Cost Power Line Filter
+Low Cost Power Lines Filter

-A typical power line filter is a simply low-pass filter that provides no attenuation to the power frequency but provides large (ideal infinite) attenuation to RF energy.
-Consequently, an EMI power line filter consists of series of inductors and shunt capacitors.
+A typical power lines filter is a simply low-pass filter that provides no attenuation to the power frequency but provides large (ideal infinite) attenuation to RF energy.
+Consequently, an EMI power lines filter consists of series of inductors and shunt capacitors.

 The inductors may take two forms.
 The most common inductor found in almost all low-cost filters is a single magnetic core structure wound with two coupled windings, one in series in one line and the other in series in the other line.
-A filter may also contain independent, single winding inductors in either or both lines.

 In the case of multiphase or split phase filters, the common core inductors must have identical windings connected in each power current carrying line.
 Similarly, the independent inductors would appear in each of these lines.
 The principles will be discussed for single-phase filters in this paper.